mikecokina/elisa/README.rst

     task = LCBinaryAnalyticsTask(data={'Kepler': kepler_data}, method='least_squares', expected_morphology='detached')

 Observed data are supplied in form of a custom `Dataset` format for each filter.
 Optimizer task can for now use `least-squares` or `mcmc` method.
-The least squares method is specialized for fast determination of a local minimum in the general vicinity of the initial parameters.
-On the other side MCMC method is best used as a tool for determination of the confidence intervals of the model parameters around the solution found by the least squares method.
-Optimizer in case of light curves requires the 'expected_morphology' of the fitted system with 'detached' and 'over-contact' arguments available.
+The least squares method is specialized for the fast determination of a local minimum in the general vicinity of the initial parameters.
+On the other side the MCMC method is best used as a tool for the determination of the confidence intervals of the model parameters around the solution found by the least squares method.
+The optimizer in case of light curves requires the 'expected_morphology' of the fitted system with 'detached' and 'over-contact' arguments available.

 Subsequently, the fitting procedure can be initiated by the following command::